sandeepshakya2019/ISE_1_Frontend/README.md

 **[Backend FinSphere](https://github.com/sandeepshakya2019/ISE_1_Backend)**

 **For Checking Purposes I created a user with mobile no 9084043946 that doesn't require the OTP for this you can enter whatever you want.
 If you want to create a new user since we are using free services to send the OTP on mobile number this requires a pre-verification of the number (Twilio service that I am using) so from the above account you can check all the features you want**

 **APK file is also available in the root directory**

 # 0. Gameplay Video Related to FinSphere App (On Local Host)

 - **Login and Register (with validation)** :

 https://github.com/user-attachments/assets/46c720c6-6832-4eb0-8087-cfaf6f39db70

 https://github.com/user-attachments/assets/d639d6b6-674f-409a-807f-b3e61d30b369

 - **KYC Submission (with validation)** :

 https://github.com/user-attachments/assets/d6e6a811-46dd-4aa6-bcda-9c09efd6dd86

-- **Profile View, Borrow a Loan, Repay a Loan** :
+- **Borrow a Loan, Repay a Loan** :

 https://github.com/user-attachments/assets/f8551918-a544-4ef7-bb84-de72d516948e

+- **User Profiles (Contains KYC, Loans and User Info)** :

+- **Govt Schemes Page & Docs Related to the App** :

 # 1. Introduction

-* App Name: **FinSphere**
+- App Name: **FinSphere**
-* Version: **Beta**
+- Version: **Beta**
-* Author/Team: **Sandeep Kumar, Ashant Kumar, Abhishek Kumar**
+- Author/Team: **Sandeep Kumar, Ashant Kumar, Abhishek Kumar**
-* Submission Date: **30/01/2025**
+- Submission Date: **30/01/2025**
-* Purpose: **Objective To develop a mobile application that addresses financial inclusion by providing access to essential financial services like savings, loans, and insurance to underbanked and underserved populations.
+- Purpose: **Objective To develop a mobile application that addresses financial inclusion by providing access to essential financial services like savings, loans, and insurance to underbanked and underserved populations.
 The app leverages mobile banking, microfinance, and fintech innovations to create an easy-to-use, accessible platform.**

 # 2. Features

 ## 2.1 Proposed Features

 ### 2.1.1 User Authentication

 Description: Provides secure access control for users through Register, Login, and Logout functionalities.
 Proposed Implementation:

-* Use JWT (JSON Web Token) for stateless authentication.
+- Use JWT (JSON Web Token) for stateless authentication.
-* Store tokens using AsyncStorage for session persistence.
+- Store tokens using AsyncStorage for session persistence.
-* Integrate Redux (or similar state management) to track user sessions(future Implementation)
+- Integrate Redux (or similar state management) to track user sessions(future Implementation)

 ### 2.1.2 e-KYC

 Description: Allows users to upload photos for identity verification or loan applications in real time.
 Proposed Implementation:

 Frontend:

-* Real-time photo capture using device camera API.
+- Real-time photo capture using device camera API.
-* Option to upload existing images from the device gallery.
+- Option to upload existing images from the device gallery.
-* Authentication of e-KYC Data such as Aadhar ID, Bank etc.
+- Authentication of e-KYC Data such as Aadhar ID, Bank etc.

 Backend:

-* Use Multer middleware to handle file uploads.
+- Use Multer middleware to handle file uploads.
-* Store images in Cloudinary, ensuring optimized delivery and transformation.
+- Store images in Cloudinary, ensuring optimized delivery and transformation.

 ### 2.1.3 User Profile Management

 Description: Displays user-specific details, including personal information and loan history.

 Proposed Implementation:

-* Dedicated backend route to fetch and update user profiles.
+- Dedicated backend route to fetch and update user profiles.
-* Display: Name, email, and demographic details.
+- Display: Name, email, and demographic details.
-* Active and past loans.
+- Active and past loans.

 ### 2.1.4 Loan Management

 Take a Loan

 Description:

 Users can apply for loans by specifying the amount and reason.

 Proposed Implementation:

-* Input form to collect loan details (amount and purpose).
+- Input form to collect loan details (amount and purpose).
-* API call to backend for loan application with user authentication (via JWT).
+- API call to backend for loan application with user authentication (via JWT).
-* Response includes loan status, approval, and repayment schedule.
+- Response includes loan status, approval, and repayment schedule.

 Repay a Loan

 Description:

 Users can select from their active loans and repay them partially or in full.

 Proposed Implementation:

-* Fetch active loans via API.
+- Fetch active loans via API.
-* UI/UX feature to select a loan, specify repayment amount, and confirm the transaction.
+- UI/UX feature to select a loan, specify repayment amount, and confirm the transaction.
-* Maintain transaction logs for repayment history.
+- Maintain transaction logs for repayment history.

 ### 2.1.5 Notifications

 Description:

 Notify users about loan repayment deadlines, application status, or profile changes.

 Proposed Implementation:

-* Push notifications using Firebase Cloud Messaging (FCM).
+- Push notifications using Firebase Cloud Messaging (FCM).
-* Customizable reminders for payment deadlines.
+- Customizable reminders for payment deadlines.

 ### 2.1.6 Financial Literacy Resources

 Description:

 Educate users about loans, savings, and financial planning.

 Proposed Implementation:

-* Interactive modules for financial literacy (e.g., videos, quizzes).
+- Interactive modules for financial literacy (e.g., videos, quizzes).
-* Progress tracking to reward users for completed lessons.
+- Progress tracking to reward users for completed lessons.

 ### 2.1.7 Data Fetching with Axios

 Description:

 Establish reliable communication between frontend and backend.

 Proposed Implementation:

-* Standardized Axios instances with base URLs and JWT authorization headers.
+- Standardized Axios instances with base URLs and JWT authorization headers.
-* Graceful error handling for API calls, including retry mechanisms.
+- Graceful error handling for API calls, including retry mechanisms.
-* Use interceptors to include JWT automatically in requests.
+- Use interceptors to include JWT automatically in requests.

 ### 2.1.8 More Enhancements